 Science of the Ruby

 Due to both its strength and its fluorescence, the ruby has applications outside of the realm of jewelry.
 For instance, rubies have been used in watchmaking since 1704 as bearings to minimize friction and wear.
 The diamond is the only natural gemstone harder than a ruby, making small rubies ideal for these scientific applications.
-Still, the largest and most high-quality examples are reserved for the jewelry market, where they command a premium.
+Still, the largest and most high-quality examples of this red stone are reserved for the jewelry market, where they command a premium.

 Burma Rubies